 This interdisciplinary course in Western culture integrates the arts of literature, painting, music, sculpture, film, and the discipline of philosophy.
-In order to better understand why we are the way we are, our studies are centered on our cultural heritage - from Greece, early Christianity, and the Renaissance to the present day.
-The course involves students and teacher in an analysis of the human issues and achievements in Western culture in an attempt to make sense of the universe.
-Attention will be given to the following universal concepts in human thought: search for freedom, search for truth, search for beauty, identity with God, identification with the natural world, and relationship with society.
-Seminar participation, several short papers and final examination are required.
+To better understand why we are the way we are, our studies are centered on our cultural heritage, from Greece, early Christianity, and the Renaissance to the present day.
+The course involves students and teacher in an analysis of the human issues and achievements in Western culture to make sense of the universe.
+Attention will be given to the following universal concepts in human thought: search for freedom, search for truth, search for beauty, identification with God, identification with the natural world, and relationship with society.

-HUMA 140R: Myth in Us Culture (20TH Century)
+HUMA 140R: Myth in Us Culture (20th Century)

-This interdisciplinary course utilizes both the social science and the humanities to examine the making of American Culture.
+This interdisciplinary course utilizes both the social sciences and the humanities to examine the making of American Culture.
 The central driving force is Twentieth Century American Popular Culture.
-Students will study a variety of sources (fiction, speeches, movies, television and advertisements) to uncover the numerous myths transmitted by these sources and to verify the validity of those myths that forge America's national identity.
-Several questions guide the students' investigation: What is the relationship between myths, culture and society?
+Students will study a variety of sources (fiction, speeches, movies, television, and advertisements) to uncover the numerous myths transmitted by these sources and to verify the validity of those myths that forge America's national identity.
+Several questions guide the students' investigation: What is the relationship between myths, culture, and society?
 Why do we behave the way we do?
 How do myths shape our attitudes?
 Our norms?
 Our mores?
 What makes us Americans?
-Students are graded on participation, several short writing assignments, and a final exam.